sbolans9/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+    It stands for the Document Object Model, it's able to be used for dynamically updating the content/structure of the doc.
 2. What is an event?
+    An event is something that the user interating with the document performs which then can lead to an event listener
 3. What is an event listener?
+    Is an action performed after the event has occurered
 4. Why would we convert a NodeList into an Array?
+    So that we can use similar functionality that an array may have.
+Ex: map, forEach, Split, etc
 5. What is a component?
+    A single piece of code that can be reused to perform a function that will/may be used on a consistent basis.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account